TAC (video game): Reception

 In the October 1983 edition of Computer Gaming World, Dick Richards saw it as a fun and relatively realistic simulation of tactical combat between armored vehicles, and thought it retained its replayability over time.
 He did think that the game could have been even better had it incorporated a greater variety of different terrains, such as roads, rivers and ravines.
 Richards concluded "My overall reaction to TAC is positive.
 The graphics and sound effects are good."

 A review in the November–December 1983 issue of Softline highlighted the superior graphics and sound effects of the game as well as its addictive game system.

+Alex Pournelle, son of Jerry Pournelle of BYTE, reviewed TAC in February 1984.
+He stated that it well replicated Avalon Hill board games while adding computer assistance to rules and data.
+While criticizing the documentation as insufficient and advising Avalon Hill to provide more scenarios, Alex said that TAC "is fun and refreshingly different".
+While naming it as his game of the month, the absence of the German Flak 88 disappointed Jerry.

 In the May 1984 edition of Electronic Games, Neil Shapiro was enthusiastic, calling the game "the best simulation of tank warfare this reviewer has seen on or off a computer screen."
 He called the sound quality "fantastic" and the quality of the graphics "beautifully executed."
 His only criticism was the lack of varied terrain, saying, "While the simulated "wooded plain" does have groves of trees in which to hide, such things as gullies and hills would have enriched the contest."
 Shapiro concluded, "From the high-resolution display of the battlefield to the canny, computer opponent, just about every aspect of both simulation and play is tops."